sourcehut-mirrors/chawan/doc/api.md

 <td>`setenv(name, value)`</td>
 <td>Set an environment variable by `name`.
 <p>
-Throws a type error if the operation failed (e.g. because the variable's size exceeded an OS-specified limit.)
+Throws a `TypeError` if the operation failed (e.g. because the variable's size exceeded an OS-specified limit.)
 </td>
 </tr>